322: Master Ninja I

 Paul Newman (1925-2008) was one of the most highly regarded leading men of 20th-century film.
 He appeared in such classic films as The Hustler (1961) and Cool Hand Luke (1967).
 Steve McQueen (1930-1980) was another leading man known for his tough-guy roles in such movies as The Magnificent Seven (1960) and Bullitt (1968).

 David Hasselhoff is an actor known best for his roles in such action-oriented series as Knight Rider (1982-1986) and Baywatch (1989-2001).

 You know what they’re doing—they’re just trying to keep away from the set of What’s Up, Doc?

-What’s Up, Doc? is a 1972 film comedy about two musicians (Barbra Streisand and Ryan O’Neal) who come to San Francisco to compete for a grant.
+What’s Up, Doc? is a 1972 film comedy starring Barbra Streisand and Ryan O’Neal, which includes a screwball-styled chase scene.

 Oop—a backwards Rockford turn—or was that a Starsky?